ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 are nothing to you &#x27;Nuffin whatever, Sa—
 I, regard dem -as among de .vanities;&#x27;
 It is safe io say that the duBky -
 corpse of that African will
+neverdarkenthefield of carnage.&#x27;
 </td></tr></table>

 ---